Mass media in Lithuania: Print and internet media

 The Internet media is widely diffused also due to the high number of Internet users, accounted for 2.2 in 2016 - around 77% of the population.
 The rise of the Internet media was led by foreign-owned companies.
 Estonian media companies currently control the most influential Internet news portals in Lithuania.
 In 2014, the two most popular news portals, delfi.lt and 15min.lt, were owned by Estonian media companies Ekspress Group and Meedia.
 Internet news media mainly depend on advertising revenue, while a number of them introduced fee-based news services.
 The business daily Verslo žinios/Business News was the first one to introduce fee-based news in 2002.
 The biggest national daily Lietuvos rytas introduced its subscription service in 2004.

 Radio

-There are overall 115 Radio broadcasting stations airing in the five major Lithuanian cities (Vilnius; Kaunas; Klaipėda; Siauliai; Panevezis).
+There are overall 115 Radio broadcasting stations airing in the five major Lithuanian cities (Vilnius; Kaunas; Klaipėda; Šiauliai; Panevėžys).
 Ten broadcasters air 13 national radio stations, 8 regional radio broadcasters air 39 radio stations and 29 broadcasters air 63 local radio stations.
 The majority of these radio broadcasters are commercial and are mostly small music and entertainment broadcasters.
 The competition for the advertising revenue that characterizes all the Lithuanian media landscape also applies to the radio sector, making it economically unstable.